THUCBIMS/CBIMS.SPN/README.md

 CBIMS.SPN is an implentation of the Semantic Petri-Net (SPN).

 SPN is based on the Coloured Petri-Net (CPN) method, with extenions to access the RDF resources.
-A process model can be created with `transitions`, `places` and `arcs` in an RDF graph, and the state change rules are written in SPARQL.
+A process model can be created with `transitions`, `places` and `arcs` in an RDF graph, and the state change rules in the process model are written in SPARQL.

 Please refer to: